10 Everyday Mental Toughness Tests

 10. Forgive someone.

 You can check this one off by forgiving someone who cut you off in traffic, or you can seriously work on this step and choose someone who really hurt you.
+These everyday mental toughness tests are simple, but NOT easy!
 Remember, resentment is like drinking poison and expecting the other person to die.
 Sometimes the most difficult person to forgive is ourselves.